 Stevens married Ann Cherrington in 1952.
 They had five children together.
 In 1978, the couple were passengers in a Learjet that crash-landed at Anchorage International Airpor.
 Ann was killed, but Stevens was one of two survivors.
 Following months of recovery, Stevens married his second wife, Catherine Chandler, in 1980.
 They have one daughter.

 In 2000, he was named "Alaskan of the Century" and the Alaska Legislature passed a bill to rename the airport in Anchorag as Ted Stevens International Airport.

 On July 29, 2008, Stevens was indicted on seven counts of making false statements on his Senate financial forms, according to a 28-page federal grand jury indictment.
 He had been under investigation to determine whether he had arranged a government contract for an Alaska-based energy company that helped renovate his vacation house in Alaska a few months later.
 The FBI and IRS raided his home in July 2007 to search for evidence.
 Prosecutors said Stevens received more than $250,000 in gifts and services from VECO Corp. and its executives and that he concealed "his continuing receipt of hundreds of thousands of dollars worth of things of value from a private corporation" from May 1999 to August 2007.
 The indictment, however, did not allege bribery, which "requires proof of a specific quid pro quo."
 Stevens, who was allowed to turn himself in to avoid arrest, has adamantly denied any wrongdoing.

-Stevens died on August 10, 2010, at age 86, in a fatal plane crash in a remote Alaskan village.
+Stevens died on August 10, 2010, at age 86, in a fatal plane crash in the remote Alaskan village of Aleknagik.
 The cause of the accident is unknown.